bilbostack/landing/readme.md

-Only HTML + CSS because YOLO.
+This is just HTML + CSS because YOLO.